National Semiconductor: Founding

 National Semiconductor was founded in Danbury, Connecticut, by Dr. Bernard J. Rothlein on May 27, 1959, when he and seven colleagues, Edward N. Clarke, Joseph J. Gruber, Milton Schneider, Robert L. Hopkins, Robert L. Koch, Richard R. Rau and Arthur V. Siefert, left their employment at the semiconductor division of Sperry Rand Corporation.

 The founding of the new company was followed by Sperry Rand filing a lawsuit against National Semiconductor for patent infringement.
 By 1965, as it was reaching the courts, the preliminaries of the lawsuit had caused the stock value of National to be depressed.
 The depressed stock values allowed Peter J Sprague to invest heavily in the company with Sprague's family funds.
 Sprague also relied on further financial backing from a pair of West Coast investment firms and a New York underwriter to take control as the chairman of National Semiconductor.
 At that time Sprague was 27 years old.
 Jeffrey S. Young characterized the era as the beginning of venture capitalism.

 That same year National Semiconductor acquired Molectro.
-Molectro was founded in 1962 in Santa Clara, California, by J. Nall and D. Spittlehouse, who were formerly employed at Fairchild Camera and Instrument Corporation.
-The acquisition also brought to National Semiconductor two experts in linear semiconductor technologies, Robert Widlar and Dave Talbert, who were also formerly employed at Fairchild.
+Molectro was founded in 1962 in Santa Clara, California, by J. Nall and D. Spittlehouse, who were formerly employed at Fairchild Semiconductor.
+The acquisition brought in two experts in linear semiconductor technologies, Robert Widlar and Dave Talbert, who were also formerly employed at Fairchild.
 The acquisition of Molectro provided National with the technology to launch itself in the fabrication and manufacture of monolithic integrated circuits.

 In 1965, with at least 500 shareholders and on the cusp of bankruptcy, National Semiconductor went "marginally" publicly traded through Pink Sheets at a starting price of $3.
 Alan Lopato was the market maker with a list of significant shareholders.

-Due to Rothlein's lack of belief in integrated circuits, and before Sprock was hired, Jack Hegarty replaced Dr Rothlein as CEO, and Don Lucas became chairman, immediately followed by Peter Sprague becoming chairman.
+Due to Rothlein's lack of belief in integrated circuits, and before Sporck was hired, Jack Hegarty replaced Dr Rothlein as CEO, and Don Lucas became chairman, immediately followed by Peter Sprague becoming chairman.